singnet/das-poc/service/README.md

 $ ./scripts/service-up.sh
 ```

-After building the images it's supposed to output something like:
+After building the images, it's supposed to output something like this:

 ```
 Creating das_mongo_1     ... done